Knowing your personal information may have been stolen or exposed is scary.

 Monitor bank account, debit card and credit card activity.
 Review your bank account activity and report suspicious transactions.
 Customers who use Old National Online Banking also have the ability to activate automated mobile alerts that will inform you when large transactions occur on your account.
-Old National debit card users can receive purchase alerts or suspend their debit card through the ON Guard app for iPhone or Android devices.
+Old National debit and HELOC card users can receive purchase alerts, decline transactions or suspend their card through Card Controls in Old National’s Online Banking and Mobile App.
 Credit card companies often offer a similar service, allowing customers to quickly identify fraudulent transactions.

 Add a “security phrase” to bank accounts.
 A simple yet effective way to protect your account information is to add a password or security phrase to all bank accounts.
 This will prompt the client services department to request this password when the bank receives a call requesting information on your account or related transactions.
 Old National customers may visit any of our banking centers or call customer service at 1-800-731-2265 to request a security phrase be added to your accounts.

 Freeze your credit.
 As a consumer, you have the ability to place a freeze on your credit report which prevents fraudsters from opening credit lines in your name.
 Freezing and un-freezing (thawing) your credit is a free service provided by the three major credit reporting agencies (Equifax, Experian and TransUnion) and a fourth credit agency known as Innovis.

 To freeze your credit files, this can be completed by visiting the following websites: